 If you’re in an accident with a driver that doesn’t have insurance or the driver fled the scene, you have options.

-You may have optional insurance policies that cover the collision, including:
+You may have optional insurance policies that cover the accident, including:

 - Uninsured motorist coverage